fenago/machine-learning-essentials-module1/lab_guides/lab_7.md

 When working with `pandas`, it\'s crucial to get comfortable with `lambda` functions, as they can be used with much of the functionality available and will dramatically improve the quality and readability of the code.
-Throughout this book, we will see various places where `lambda` functions can be used.
+Throughout this course, we will see various places where `lambda` functions can be used.

 Now that we have seen how to add new columns,